Russ741/russ741.github.io/_posts/2023-12-22-2023-advent-of-code-day-22-jekyll-solver.md

 Optional: Run a Jekyll server locally to preview it: ```bundle exec jekyll serve --livereload```

-# Add a HTML canvas holder and canvas to the post
+# Add a HTML canvas holder, a canvas, and draw something
 References: MDN - [Basic usage of canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Basic_usage#a_simple_example) and *Jekyll with Three.js* [^three-js-jekyll]

 I've decided to create the ```canvas``` element dynamically in JS rather than with HTML to mimic adding the [renderer's domElement](https://threejs.org/docs/#api/en/renderers/WebGLRenderer.domElement).